Piwoksn/TodoList_ClassBasedView/README.md

-# Todo List
+# 📝 Todo List

 A simple yet functional Todo List app with user authentication, built entirely with Django.
-This project uses **Class-Based Views (CBVs)** to keep things organized and scalable.
+This project uses **Class-Based Views (CBVs)** to keep the codebase organized and scalable.

-## requirements
+## 🚀 Features

+- User authentication (login, register, logout)
-- download and install python 3
+- Create, read, update, and delete tasks
+- Clean and minimal UI (open for improvements)
+- Built using Django CBVs for better structure

+## 🛠 Requirements

+- Python 3.x
-- install django ("pip install django" or "pip3 install django" depending on your operating system)
+- Django (Install via `pip install django` or `pip3 install django`)

-## stack
+## 💻 Tech Stack

 - HTML
 - CSS
 - Bootstrap
 - Python
-- DJango
+- Django

-## open for UI improvement
+## 🎨 Open for UI Improvements

-focused mainly on the backend. open for frontend improvement
+The project focuses mainly on backend functionality.
+Feel free to improve the frontend or suggest new features!

+## 🤝 Contributing

 Contributions are welcome!
 Please follow these steps to contribute:

 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/YourFeature`)
+2. Create a new branch: `git checkout -b feature/YourFeature`
-3. Commit your changes (`git commit -m 'Add some feature'`)
+3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push to your branch: `git push origin feature/YourFeature`
-5. Create a new Pull Request
+5. Open a Pull Request

-Enjoy!
+## 🎉 Enjoy!